-I wasn’t physically in Australia when I first started looking so the real estate agents, to my great surprise, would not assist us with our inquiries about rental properties.
+I wasn’t physically in Australia when I first started looking so the real estate agents, to my great surprise, would not assist us with our inquiries about rental properties, luckily we found a great vacation rental service, you can click here to find out more about this company.

 Apparently, rental agencies have been burned by people trying to rent from overseas, using local proxies to review and sign off on pre-inspections.
 When the actual renters arrive, they negate on the terms the proxy had agreed to, subsequently causing issues, like withholding their rent payment until ‘their terms’ are met.
 Not a small issue where the agencies are concerned.
 The rental market is super hot; they can’t waste this kind of time.
 Nor do they have any desire to placate renters, for the most part, properties are ‘as is’ unless there are unsafe conditions that need to be addressed.
 But, it can be a huge cause of worry for migrants who really need a place to live upon their arrival into a ‘new’ country.
 Like us.